gvwilson/thirdbit/src/2024/12/08/two-roads-and-a-third.md

     It wouldn't really matter as long as I felt every day that I understood something I hadn't understood the day before.

-I don't think I could combine these two roles:
-I always put programming to the side if I'm managing and networking.
+I don't think I could combine these two roles because I always put programming to the side if I'm managing and networking.
-I also think that it would be easier for me to get the first one than the second: ageism is real, and our industry doesn't know what to do with people who say that they deliberately want to take (what is viewed as) a step down in their career.
+I also think that it would be easier for me to get the first role than the second: our industry doesn't know what to do with people who want to take (what is viewed as) a step down in their career for personal satisfaction.

 The most surprising thing is that "teaching full-time" isn't on my list for the first time in two decades.